Introducing Taikothon 2019

 What is Taikothon?

-Taikothon is a live multi-hour on-line event to showcase taiko.
+Taikothon is a live multi-hour online event to showcase taiko and the taiko community.

 When is Taikothon?

-Taikothon is usually held in Fall during the annual TCA membership drive.
+Taikothon is typically held in Fall during the annual TCA Membership Drive.

 Who Hosts Taikothon?

 TCA!
-Specifically, lively TCA volunteers plan, organize, and take the stage to host the event on Livestream.
+Specifically, lively TCA volunteers plan, organize, and take the stage to host the event on the TCA Livestream.

 Who Participates in Taikothon?

-Everyone who wants to!
-Taikothon happens because 21st century technology allows taiko groups and taiko players anywhere to share videos, or to appear live, through the magic of Livestream.
+Anyone who wants to!
+Taikothon happens because 21st century technology allows taiko groups and taiko players anywhere to share pre-recorded videos or appear live, through the magic of Livestream.

 Taikothon 2018 Taiko Story: To 50 Years and Beyond!